xebialabs/xebialabs.github.com/releases/3.0/was-pluginmanual.markdown

     * Values: [PARENT_FIRST, PARENT_LAST]
 * _classLoaderPolicy(ENUM)_: Specifies the Classloader policy
     * Values: [SINGLE, MULTIPLE]
-* _keyValuePairs(List<com.xebialabs.deployit.ci.mapping.KeyValuePair>)_: Key Value Pairs
+* _keyValuePairs(List of com.xebialabs.deployit.ci.mapping.KeyValuePair)_: Key Value Pairs
 * _placeholderFormat(ENUM)_: Placeholder Format
     * Values: [SPRING, WINDOWS_SHELL, STARS, NONE]
-* _securityRoleUserGroupMappings(List<com.xebialabs.deployit.plugin.was.ci.SecurityRoleUserGroupMappings>)_: Map Security role to users and groups used by EnterPrise Application
+* _securityRoleUserGroupMappings(List of com.xebialabs.deployit.plugin.was.ci.SecurityRoleUserGroupMappings)_: Map Security role to users and groups used by EnterPrise Application
-* _sharedLibraries(Set<com.xebialabs.deployit.plugin.was.ci.WasSharedLibrary>)_: Set of shared library which will used by the ear
+* _sharedLibraries(Set of com.xebialabs.deployit.plugin.was.ci.WasSharedLibrary)_: Set of shared library which will used by the ear
 * _startingWeight(INTEGER)_: Specifies the order in which applications are started.
 Lower values start earlier.
 * _suffixArtifactNameWithTarget(BOOLEAN)_: If true, the artifact name will be suffixed with the name of the target.
 * _virtualHost(STRING)_: Virtual Host
-* _warClassLoaderMapping(List<com.xebialabs.deployit.plugin.was.ci.WasWarClassLoaderMapping>)_: Specifies the Class loader mode to WARs in EAR
+* _warClassLoaderMapping(List of com.xebialabs.deployit.plugin.was.ci.WasWarClassLoaderMapping)_: Specifies the Class loader mode to WARs in EAR
-* _warsWebserversVirtualHostMapping(List<com.xebialabs.deployit.plugin.was.ci.WarsWebserversVirtualHostMapping>)_: Map Wars to Webservers and Virtual hosts in EnterPrise Application
+* _warsWebserversVirtualHostMapping(List of com.xebialabs.deployit.plugin.was.ci.WarsWebserversVirtualHostMapping)_: Map Wars to Webservers and Virtual hosts in EnterPrise Application
-* _webservers(Set<com.xebialabs.deployit.plugin.was.ci.WasManagedApacheHttpdServer>)_: Set of webservers that expose the Eneterprise Application
+* _webservers(Set of com.xebialabs.deployit.plugin.was.ci.WasManagedApacheHttpdServer)_: Set of webservers that expose the Eneterprise Application